-All appeals relating to specific course grades require that students first seek a satisfactory solution with their primary course instructor.
-The student should request a conference with the program director within 14 days after the posting of grades on UTLINK.
+All appeals relating to specific course grades require that students first seek a satisfactory solution with their primary course instructor/s.
+The student request should request a conference with the program director within 14 days after the posting of grades.
 If this is not possible or the program director cannot be reached, the student must send a written statement to the Dean of the School of Health Professions detailing the grounds for the appeal.
 The Dean must receive this written request within 21 days from the calendar date that the grade was posted.

 If the matter is not resolved to the satisfaction of the student after meeting with the program director, he or she may submit a written appeal to the Dean within seven calendar days of the conference.
-The Dean will then initiate the appropriate procedures to review the appeal.
-The student will be notified in writing of the decision.
-The Dean's decision is final on all grade appeals.
+The Dean will then imitate the appropriate procedures to review the appeal.
+The appeal process will include collection and review of all course grades, advising notes, explanation of extenuating circumstances, etc. The student will be notified in writing of the decision.

 Appeals of Academic Program or Degree Requirements

-All appeals relating to a specific program require that students first seek a satisfactory solution with their Program Director.
-In the event that a satisfactory solution cannot be reached with the Program Director, the student must submit a written petition to the Dean of the School of Health Professions detailing the grounds for the appeal.
+All appeals relating to a specific program require that students first seek a satisfactory solution with their program director.
+In the event that a satisfactory solution cannot be reached with the Program Director, the student may submit a written petition to the Dean of the School of Health Professions detailing the grounds for the appeal.
 Following are examples of student appeals:

 - Petitions pertaining to the general education requirements and/or general university requirements.